IgorAherne/Stable3DGen-stableprojectorz/README.md

 For integration with StableProjectorz, a free AI-texturing tool https://stableprojectorz.com

-I've added tex unwrap into it, and mesh simplification, to reduce number of polys.
+I've added texture unwrap into it, and mesh simplification, to reduce number of polys.

 you can launch it with Python 3.11 and by installing things inside `install.py` script Don't install via original StableGen instructions.